Jeep7654/ProfessionalPracTask2021/README.md

 Question 1: How do we secure the personal information of a user?
 - [ ] As a user I can create a unique password that only I can remember / know
-- [ ] We can send a verification email to the user if they wanted to access or change their information
+- [ ] We can verify with the user if they wanted to access or change their information

 Question 2: How do we ensure that the information stored isn't misused?
-- [ ] We can secure the users information by locking the account if incorrectly accessed (i.e wrong password inputted a certain amount of times)
+- [ ] We can locking the account if incorrectly accessed (i.e wrong password inputted a certain amount of times)
-- [ ] We can email user to verify if they are the ones currently trying to access the account
+- [ ] We can email user to verify if they are currently trying to access their account

 #### Principle 7 - Correction of personal information

+Question 1: What are ways users can corrent their personal information?
+- [ ] As a user I can access and add new information to my account
+- [ ] We allow the users to edit their personal information

+Question 2: Why do we want users to correct their personal information?
+- [ ] We can send the user ads that suite their taste
+- [ ] We can make sure no information is invalid

+#### Principle 9 - Agency not to keep personal information for longer than necessary

+Question 1: What can we do to not keep personal information for longer than necessary?
+- [ ] We can keep peoples personal information for a set amount of time.
+For example, 30 days.
+- [ ] We can allow users to delete their accounts to remove all personal information in the IT System

+Question 2: Why do we not keep personal information for too long?
+- [ ] We can prevent misuse of personal information that isn't valuable
+- [ ] We can protect the information until expiry date and then remove from IT System